Vijayyadav2006/Python-/README.md

-# res
+# resposed
-this is first trial of github
+this is first trial of github here!
+Author ~VIJAY YADAV